rojinamaharjan123/demogithub/readme.txt

 I am creating a new branch named login.
 Master branch is only used when the code is clean and error free.

+This is day 3 of git and github training.

+Today we are going to learn about open source project, fork and cloning the project.